fastoch/Zen_zsh_config/README.md

 # Fzf shell integration
 eval "$(fzf --zsh)"
 ```
-Write and quit, then exit the terminal and start it back.
+After editing the `.zshrc` file, exit the terminal and start it back.

-To invoke fzf when searching for a cmd, simply press `Ctrl + R`.
+When you need to find a previous cmd, you can now invoke fzf by simply pressing `Ctrl + R`.

-@14/17
+---
+EOF